Extending Eventonomy

 Binding Services

 Bind on the evnm_register_services action.
-The container fires before any hooks are registered.

 add_action( 'evnm_register_services', function ( $c ) {

-$c->bind( \Eventonomy\Contracts\RecurrenceEngineInterface::class, MyRecurrenceEngine::class );
+$c->tag( \Eventonomy\Contracts\RecurrenceEngineInterface::class, MyRecurrenceEngine::class );

 } );